opset/openset/docs/osl/language_reference.md

 #### function: debug

-Pushes a value into a debug log maintained by the PyQL interpreter.
+Pushes a value into a debug log maintained by the OSL interpreter.
 This function is primarily used when writing tests for the OpenSet engine.

 ```python
 debug(row_count == 0)